 The Westfield State History Department offers two graduate programs in history.
 They have been especially designed to meet the needs of both new and experienced teachers as well as to appeal to professionals in any field who are interested in deepening and broadening their knowledge of history.
 Community members and all others with a passion for history are invited to take individual courses at any time.
-We offer two courses every semester and every summer.
-These include “readings” courses in which students are exposed to the major historians in a field.
+We often offer two courses every semester.
+These include “readings” courses in which students are exposed to major historians and subjects in a field.
 We also offer special topics course.
-The special topics course for S’18 will focus on Chinese history.

 •HIST 0600 - Readings: America, 1600-1815